CodeBlack32/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+no difference, SQL uses relational database which allows db tables to be linked together (fixed-Schema) SQL gives the relatinal db the 'CRUD' Abilities. where as non-relational db's used are dynamic in schema, they do not use the table model.
+Data is stored on a single file.

 2. Why do tables need a `primary key`?

+Primary Key is used to list items in a column to key a data model organized

 3. What is the name given to a table column that references the primary key on another table.

+Foreign key

 4. What do we need in order to have a _many to many_ relationship between two tables.

+you would need a intermediary table; this table will identify many tables in 1 table that can be used as a reference key for many other tables.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.